snltd/wavefront-cli/README.md

   webhook       view and manage webhooks write         send data points to a Wavefront proxy

-Use 'wavefront <command> --help' for further information.
+Use 'wf <command> --help' for further information.
 ```

 ## General Rules